Lightning-AI/lightning-thunder/README.md

 Thunder is written entirely in Python.
 Even its trace is represented as valid Python at all stages of transformation.
 This allows unprecedented levels of introspection and extensibility.

-Thunder doesn't generate code for accelerators directly.
+Thunder doesn't generate code for accelerators, such as GPUs, directly.
 It acquires and transforms user programs so that it's possible to optimally select or generate device code using fast executors like:

 - [torch.compile](https://pytorch.org/get-started/pytorch-2.0/)
 - [nvFuser](https://github.com/NVIDIA/Fuser)